Gouache-app/docs/docs/intro.md

 ### Read me

-A Read me file can be added to any file style (Folder, Design Tokens file, Style Sheet).
+A Read me file can be added to any file style (Folder, Design Tokens folder, Style Sheet).
 This allow you to add documentation that helps your team understand your structure.

 Gouache provides a simple way to add documentation to your Folders, Design Tokens, and Style Sheets.
 Here you can add anything you want using the Markdown markup language.